adamwg/elastic-phoenix/README.md

 When running processes in multiple virtual machines, it is important that all machines being used have the same version of glibc installed.
-In particular, because Dynamic Phoenix relies on pthreads structures in inter-VM shared memory, different pthreads implementations between machines can cause problems.
+In particular, because Elastic Phoenix relies on pthreads structures in inter-VM shared memory, different pthreads implementations between machines can cause problems.

 ### Job Size Restrictions